kaykyb/thayna/DOCUMENTATION.md

 #### The content-dropper tag

-When parsing a document, thayna.js thaynas `"<content-dropper/>"` in a component template with the innerHTML of the component's tag.
+When parsing a document, thayna.js replaces `"<content-dropper/>"` in a component template with the innerHTML of the component's tag.

 Example: a component with the following template
 ```html